 You know you were bitten by something because those red bumps are itching like crazy.
-You figure it was a mosquito, but your friend thinks it was chiggers.
+You figure it was a mosquito, but could it be a chigger?
 How do you know?

 What Are Chiggers?